matrix-org/thirdroom-unity-exporter/Documentation~/index.md

 Internally we use Unity 2022.1.13f1, Unity versions 2018.3+ should be supported, but we can't make any promises.
 2022.1+ would be preferred.

+We also recommend using the Universal Render Pipeline (URP) to maximize compatibility with UnityGLTF.

 This package depends on a branch of UnityGLTF that needs to be installed before you install the exporter.

 1. Open `Window > Package Manager`